isabella232/OfficeDocs-Enterprise-pr.es-ES/Enterprise/sharepoint-server-2013-disaster-recovery-in-microsoft-azure.md

 - Al menos una máquina virtual que ejecute Servicios de dominio de Windows Server Active Directory y DNS

-En esta ilustración se muestra un entorno de conmutación por error de Azure en el que están en funcionamiento la máquina virtual del recurso compartido de archivos y la máquina virtual de la base de datos de SharePoint principal.
-Las demás máquinas virtuales de SharePoint están detenidas.
-No se muestra la máquina virtual que ejecuta Windows Server Active Directory y DNS.
+The following figure shows an Azure failover environment in which the file share virtual machine and the primary SharePoint database virtual machine are running.
+All other SharePoint virtual machines are stopped.
+The virtual machine that is running Windows Server Active Directory and DNS is not shown.

 **Ilustración: Granja de servidores de recuperación de espera pasiva con máquinas virtuales en funcionamiento**